benatwerk/pokemon-search/README.md

 ## Uncompleted Parts

+I try to stick to the time constraints for assessment projects.
+I think it makes these projects more fun and challenging, which in turn makes the assessment more accurate.
+I did go over a bit due to some issues with my local environment regarding the tests, and this README was entirely done in overtime.

 The UI is pretty simple and could use some polish and better design.
 I'm not that familiar with Pokemon so I wasn't sure what's interesting about them to display so I just covered the basics as a proof of concept.
 The way it's built it'd be easy to add any other sections to make it more complete.
 I didn't get around to adding fetching other stats through the endpoints the API provides, but that would be something else I think would be useful.
 Had I done that I would have added them into a tooltip on hover, I think.

 I could have also blocked search while in a loading state.
 I would have just pulled in the pokemon state and then set a class on the form and in the css used pointer-event: none.